ebarcly/rss-feed-reader/README.md

 Fetching feed from: https://hnrss.org/frontpage
 Found 30 items:
 --------------------------------------------------
-Title: Show HN: We're building a desktop app for browser agents
+Title: Show HN: "We're building a desktop app for browser agents"
-Description: What's up HN!
+Description: "What's up HN!
 This is Jared and Art.
-We met on HN and started building together...
+We met on HN and started building together..."
 Link: https://meha.ai
 --------------------------------------------------
 ...